flutter/website/src/cookbook/effects/drag-a-widget.md

 `highlighted` property within the `CustomerCart` widget.

-When the user drops a draggable on the `DragTarget` widget, the `onAccept` callback is invoked.
+When the user drops a draggable on the `DragTarget` widget, the `onAcceptWithDetails` callback is invoked.
 This is when you get to decide whether or not to accept the data that was dropped.
 In this case, the item is always accepted and processed.
 You might choose to inspect the incoming item to make a